DataConservancy/jsonapi-converter/README.md

       // ...
     }
 </pre>
- * supports the modeling of JSON-API "links" objects using the new `Link` annotation
+  * supports the modeling of JSON-API "links" objects using the new `Links` annotation
 <pre>
     @Types("node")
     class Node {